When to fly

 At the end of May each year, Bristol hosts a 2-day festival in the city centre.
 Although a lot smaller than other UK festivals, it kicks off the festival calendar welcoming around 5,000 festival goers for a weekend of dub, house, disco and much more.
 The event is run and created by experienced festival lovers who bring the best of food stalls, festival shops and musicians to the stages at Castle Park.

-Fewer tourists visit during the rainy months of December, January and February so accommodation and flight prices are cheaper.
+Fewer tourists visit during the rainy months of December, January and February so accommodation is cheap and also you would find more cheap flights to Bristol deals available.

 Bristol is also well situated for those wishing to explore other cities and sites in the southwest part of the country.
 The historic city of Bath, another popular destination in the region and perfect for a sightseeing day trip, is only a short drive or train ride away.